 - What would I do differently if I had the opportunity to intern at this CBO, or any CBO, again?

-Possible Internship Sites
+Selective Potential Internship Sites

 Do you have an interest in marine archaeology or African art?
 Maybe you just want a productive way to spend your summer getting hands-on experience working in anthropology as well as in an office environment.
 Whatever your career goals may be, the AAA internship program provides two exceptional students with the opportunity to spend a summer earning valuable work experience and living in Washington, DC.